 Beach Read

-Beach Read is a story about grief, forgiveness, love, and vulnerability.
+Beach Read by Emily Henry is a story about grief, forgiveness, love, and vulnerability.
 The story begins when January Andrews, a best-selling romance author who is having financial problems and a serious case of writer’s block, inherits a beach house from her recently deceased father.
 She decides to spend the summer at the beach house, hoping to find inspiration for her next book and possibly sell the property to make ends meet.

 To her surprise, January discovers that her next-door neighbor is none other than Augustus “Gus” Everett, a literary fiction writer who also happens to be her college rival.
 Despite their differences, they strike up an unlikely friendship and unexpected romance.
 Note: This book includes open-door love scenes.